EPCCed/hpcss25/README.md

 *    How fast is the code on your laptop compared to the Cirrus login nodes?

-*    If you want the program to run faster you can change the size of the smoothing filter - try reducing the value of d in sharpenalg.py from its default value d=8.
+*    If you want the program to run faster you can change the size of the smoothing filter - try reducing the value of `d` in `sharpenalg.py` from its default value d=8.
 How does the runtime vary with d?
 Can you understand this behaviour by looking at the code?

 *    The program is deliberately written very simply and the performance can easily be improved.
-For example, the values of the (very time-consuming) function filter() could be pre-calculate and stored in an array.
-If you do alter the code make sure that the output is still correct, e.g. by comparing the output image sharpened.pgm.
+For example, the values of the (very time-consuming) function `filter()` could be pre-calculate and stored in an array.
+If you do alter the code make sure that the output is still correct, e.g. by comparing the output image `sharpened.pgm` before and after your changes: they should be **identical**.

+  #### C example

+The C example is described in [https://github.com/EPCCed/hpcss24-sharpen/doc/sharpen-cirrus1.pdf](https://github.com/EPCCed/hpcss24-sharpen/blob/main/doc/sharpen-cirrus1.pdf).

+This sheet covers a lot of topics and assumes you have not used Cirrus before.
+The material up to and including section 3.8 is relevant here although you can skip many of the early sections.
+The instructions talk about downloading a tar file but you do not need to do this as you already have the source code from github.

+Things to look at include:

+ *   How much faster is the compiled C version compared to the Python code?
+ *   Does adding compiler optimisation (e.g. -O3) change the performance?
+ *   Does using the GNU compiler gcc, as opposed to Intel's icc, change performance?